thanos-io/thanos/docs/components/store.md

                                  purposes (index-header, in-mem cache items and
                                  meta.jsons).
 If removed, no data will be lost, just store will have to rebuild the cache.
                                  NOTE: Putting raw blocks here will not cause the store to read them.
 For such use cases use Prometheus + sidecar.
+Ignored if -no-cache-index-header option is specified.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable